 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

 In our previous article about AdWords expanded text ads, we provided an overview of what they are, how they evolved from standard text ads and their performance to date.
 So if you aren’t already familiar with AdWords expanded text ads, make sure to read part 1 first.
-This time around in part 2, we’ll focus on feed-driven Adwords text ads.
+This time around in part 2, we’ll focus on feed-driven Adwords text ads (or, as it’s now known, Google Ads text ads.
+Don’t worry, it’s the same thing, just with a new name).

 Are you a brand or online retailer already using AdWords text ads?
-Maybe you want to get started?
+Maybe you want to start?
 In either case, if you are looking to increase ad relevance and save time doing so, this article, and feed-driven text ads are for you!

 In this article, you’ll learn: